igorciz777/PGKEngine/README.md

 The name, PGK, stands for "Podstawy grafiki komputerowej" - the name of the uni class in polish.

-This project is mostly a learning experience and in no way a feature-complete and stable implementation of a software renderer or a game engine, the code might also not be readable and up to standard due to the quickly put together nature of the project :)
+This project is mostly a learning experience and in no way a feature-complete and stable implementation of a software renderer or a game engine.

 # Made in
 - Qt6